abhijithvijayan/v6/README.md

 ##### 🌟 Adding static contents

-Copy contents (images, documents, etc...) to `static/` directory
+Copy contents (images, documents, etc...) to `public/` directory

 ##### 🌟 Adding other site-data

 Copy `sample.md` to `index.md` in the `markdown/SECTION_NAME` directory and update accordingly.
-See [how I did mine](https://github.com/abhijithvijayan/abhijithvijayan.in/tree/master/markdown)
+See [how I did](https://github.com/abhijithvijayan/abhijithvijayan.in/tree/master/markdown) mine

 ## 🖤 Show your support